intel/nauta/docs/user-guide/actions/mount.md

 This command returns another command that can be used to mount a client's folders on a user's local machine.
 It also shows what command should be used to unmount client's folder after it is no longer needed.

-## list Subcommand Synopsis
+## list Subcommand

-Displays a list of Nauta related folders mounted on a user's machine.
-If run using admin credentials, displays mounts of all users.
+The`list`displays a list of Nauta related folders mounted on a user's machine.
+If run using administrator credentials, it displays the mounts of all users.

 ### Syntax